a10networks/a10networks.github.io/introduction/generate-your-app.md

 yo ugf
 ```

-Or you can use follow commands to boot up, build, and test your project
+Or you can use the following commands to boot up, build, and test your project

 ```bash
 # Start for development